How I Rescued My Brain

 So that was something that always kept me pulling me back on track.
-Plus, you know, I had a wife that I could speak to about those feelings and, and a couple of other good friends that I could talk to about those really dark and deep feelings and when I would talk about that, then I would always feel feel better and feel like I could get back on to to the road to recovery.
+Plus, you know, I had a wife that I could speak to about those feelings and, and a couple of other good friends that I could talk to about those really dark and deep feelings, and when I would talk about that, then I would always feel better and feel like I could get back on to to the road to recovery.

-But with with friends and family, I didn’t really have anyone to talk to until I saw the assistance of a psychologist who I saw once awake for the first few months and then got to Seeing her once every couple of weeks and then got to seeing her once once a month and then stretched it out as I started to get through the things that would challenge me.
+But with friends and family, I didn’t really have anyone to talk to until I saw the assistance of a psychologist who I saw once awake for the first few months and then got to Seeing her once every couple of weeks and then got to see her once a month and then stretched it out as I started to get through the things that would challenge me.

 And I was making, I was making it very difficult for them to help me but also getting frustrated with them for not being able to support me or understand me.
-And I, I wonder the type of people that you are going to where they were where their colleagues in a similar sort of field that you were working in, or were they other people that you had just had an amazing relationship with over many years.
+And I, I wonder the type of people that you are going to where they were their colleagues in a similar sort of field that you were working in, or were they other people that you had just had an amazing relationship with over many years.

-Yeah, I think in our boys so in one case There was a female friend who, you know, it’s also a good friend of the family and just a very good person to talk to a good listener sympathetic and non judgmental, and not, you know, who wouldn’t get overwhelmed by me saying, you know, like, actually don’t wonder whether I want to keep up.
+Yeah, I think in our boys so in one case There was a female friend who, you know, it’s also a good friend of the family and just a very good person to talk to a good listener sympathetic and non-judgmental, and not, you know, who wouldn’t get overwhelmed by me saying, you know, like, actually don’t wonder whether I want to keep up.